Contact Info

-Perinatal Hepatitis B Statistics
+Minnesota Perinatal Hepatitis B Program and Statistics

-Year | Number of infants born to hepatitis B-positive women in MN | Number of infants identified as hepatitis B-positive during reporting year |
+Year | Number of infants born to hepatitis B-positive people in MN | Number of infants identified as hepatitis B-positive during reporting year |

 2014 | 443 | 0 |